Risk of Rain 2: Development

-Hopoo released the game into early access on Windows on March 27, 2019, at the time they estimated that the full development process they would take another year.
+Hopoo released the game into early access on Windows on March 27, 2019; at that time they estimated that the full development process would take another year.
 During the early access period, Hopoo signed with Gearbox Publishing to release the game on Nintendo Switch, PlayStation 4, and Xbox One.
-It was also released in early access for those platforms on August 30, 2019.
+An early access release was announced at Pax West for those platforms on August 30 the same year.
 Its full release was initially scheduled for Q2 2020 but was delayed in order to expand the scope of its 1.0 update.
 A free content update titled the "Anniversary Update" was released on March 25, 2021.
-A paid expansion for the game called "Survivors of the Void" was released on March 1, 2022 for Windows, and the console versions of the expansion are currently set for release in 2023.
+A paid expansion for the game called "Survivors of the Void" was released on March 1, 2022 for Windows, and the console versions of the expansion released on November 8, 2023, coinciding with both the tenth anniversary of Risk of Rain and the release of Risk of Rain Returns.
+A second paid content update for Risk of Rain 2, called "Seekers of the Storm", was released on August 23, 2024.
+A third paid content update called "Alloyed Collective" was released on November 18, 2025.

 In November 2022, Gearbox Entertainment acquired the Risk of Rain IP.
-Hopoo Games remains an independent studio.
-Hopoo now states that they are working on other games and projects.
+While Hopoo remained independent, the studio would later go on hiatus, with its members joining Valve Corporation.

 Release

-The game was released out of early access for Microsoft Windows on August 11, 2020.
-It was released for Stadia on September 29, 2020 with a timed exclusive level.
-The Nintendo Switch, PlayStation 4, and Xbox One received the 1.0 update on October 20, 2020.
+The game was released out of early access for Microsoft Windows on August 11, 2020 and for Stadia on September 29 with a timed exclusive level known as Sundered Grove, which would later be added to all versions in patch 1.0.2.0.
+The Nintendo Switch, PlayStation 4, and Xbox One received the 1.0 update on October 20 the same year.
+The game is released for PlayStation 5 and Xbox Series X/S on August 27, 2024.

 Reception

-On its launch into early access, Hopoo Games offered Risk of Rain 2 with a "buy one, get one free" promotion for the first few days.
+Upon its launch into early access, Hopoo Games offered Risk of Rain 2 with a "buy one, get one free" promotion for the first few days.
 A week from release, Hopoo announced that over 650,000 players had played the game, with about 150,000 of those having taken advantage of the special promotion.
 Within a month of the game's early access release, it had sold over a million copies.
 By March 2021, the game had sold over four million units on the personal computer side alone, not accounting for console sales.